Automated LMS-Related Emails

-- Quiz Submission: When a Quiz module has been completed by a Student, the Instructor can choose to receive an automated email to keep track of their progress through the Course.
+- Quiz Submission: When a Quiz module has been completed by a Student, a notification is sent to the author of the Course

-- Discussion Submission: When a Student has submitted a comment in a Discussion module, the Instructor will be alerted so they can evaluate it.
+- Discussion Submission: When a Student has submitted a comment in a Discussion module, the author (either an Admin or Instructor) of the Course is alerted.
 For more information on Instructor evaluation of discussion comments, please review our guide: Evaluating Student Comments.

-- Assignment Submission: When a Student submits a response in an Assignment module, an automated email is triggered so the Instructor knows to evaluate it.
+- Assignment Submission: When a Student submits a response in an Assignment module, an automated email is triggered so the author of the course (either an Instructor or Admin) knows to evaluate it.
 For more information on Instructor evaluation of assignments, please review our guide: Evaluating Student Assignments.

 - Assignment Rejection: If an Instructor evaluates a Student assignment and selects the Reject option, an assignment rejection email will be triggered and sent to the Student to let them know they will need to go back to the module and re-submit a new response to the assignment.